madeindjs/Crystagiri/README.md

 puts "executed in #{Time.now - t} milliseconds"
 ```

-> executed in 00:00:06.6636804 seconds
+> executed in 00:00:04.62 seconds on Crystal 0.20.5 with release flag

-Crystagiri is over **twice as fast** as Nokogiri!!
+Crystagiri is **three time faster** than Nokogiri!!

 ## Development